uccser/cs-field-guide/text/en/chapters/programming-languages.md

 The first line is a *print* statement (which you should be very familiar with by now!)
 The second line asks the user for a number of miles which is converted from input text (called a string) to an integer, the third line uses an *if* statement to check if the number entered was less than 0, so that it can print an error if it is.
 Otherwise if the number was ok, the program jumps into the *else* section (the error is not printed because the *if* was not true), calculates the number of kilometers (there are 0.6214 kilometers in a mile), stores it into a *variable* called number_of_kilometers for later reference, and then the last line prints it out.
 Again, we don’t have quotes around number_of_kilometers in the last line as we want to print the value out that is stored in the number_of_kilometers variable.
 If this doesn’t make sense, don’t worry.
 You aren’t expected to know how to program for this chapter, this introduction is only intended for you to have some idea of what a program is and the things it can do.

-If you are keen, you could modify this program to calculate something else, such as pounds to kilograms or farenheit to celcius.
+If you are keen, you could modify this program to calculate something else, such as pounds to kilograms or Fahrenheit to Celsius.
 It may be best to use an installed Python interpreter on your computer rather than the web version, as the web version can give very unhelpful error messages when your program has a mistake in it (although all interpreters give terrible error messages at least sometimes!)

-Programs can do many more things, such as having a graphical user interface (like most computer programs you will be familiar with), being able to print graphics onto a screen, or being able to write to and from files on the computer in order to save information between each time you run the program.
+Programs can do many more things, such as having a graphical user interface (like most computer programs you will be familiar with), being able to print graphics onto a screen, or being able to write to and read from files on the computer in order to save information between each time you run the program.

 ### Where are we going?